 StartupJobs was created to help people find job postings at startups in Prague, Czech Republic.
 All of the jobs listed on the website can be found under the offers tab.
 There is no filter for relocation but using the word “relocation” in the search bar does a fantastic job at filtering search results.
 Here you can see those of the jobs that offer relocation.

 The Hub is also a website for finding startup jobs.
 There is a Denmark version (the main version) of the website along with ones for Sweden, Norway, Finland, and Northern Ireland.
-Like with some of the other sites, there is no filter for relocation, so you have to use the search bar to filter out results.
+Like with some of the other sites, there is no filter for relocation, so you’ll have to use the search bar to filter out results.

+With international recruiters, they can also help with all the relocation information.
 Here are some of the popular international recruiters in Europe:

 You can preview each channel without joining them by clicking the link.
 Once the page loads, click Preview Channel.
 You will not be required to log in or download anything to view the content.